mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 Load Pandas from S3
 -------------------

-First we load data from S3.
+First we load data from Amazon S3.
 We use the `s3.read_csv(..., collection=False)` function to load 178 Pandas DataFrames on our cluster from CSV data on S3.
 We get back a list of `Future` objects that refer to these remote dataframes.
+The use of `collection=False` gives us this list of futures rather than a single cohesive Dask.dataframe object.

 ```python
 from distributed import Executor, s3